GabeScott/standard-works-vault/General Conference/1981 October - “Who Hath Believed Our Report”.md

 We invite all men of all sects, parties, and denominations to ponder such questions as these:

 Do I hunger and thirst after righteousness as did the Saints of old?
-(See Matt.
-5:6.)
+(See [[Matthew 5.6|Matt.
+5:6]].)

 Do I have an open mind and a willingness to prove all things and hold fast to that which is good?
-(See 1 Thes.
-5:21.)
+(See [[1 Thessalonians 5.21|1 Thes.
+5:21]].)

 Am I willing to receive new light and truth from heaven, light and truth that comes from a gracious God in whose sight a soul is just as precious now as it ever was?